 3. Prepare Interview Questions

-When preparing your interview questions, thoroughly read over the job description so you are familiar with the requirements of the position.
+When preparing your interview questions, thoroughly read the job description so you are familiar with the requirements of the position.
 Additionally, review the candidate’s resume and background so you can focus on creating a connection versus reading through bullet points on the resume for the first time.

 Prepare your questions ahead of time for the remote interview so you’re not just winging it.
 One of the common frameworks for an interview involves asking questions about the candidate’s background and skills and then a behavior-based assessment.
 Many organizations are establishing structured interview questions to reduce hiring bias.
-Become familiar with the questions you will be asking and areas of the business you are going to be focused on.
+Become familiar with the questions you will be asking and the areas of the business you are going to be focused on.